Physical Activity Resources

 HealthFinder has resources on a wide range of health topics selected from over 1,600 government and non-profit organizations to bring you reliable health information.

-The Federal Government issued its first-ever Physical Activity Guidelines for Americans in 2008.
+The Federal Government issued the 2nd edition of the Physical Activity Guidelines for Americans in 2018.
 These guidelines describe the types and amounts of physical activity that offer substantial health benefits to Americans.

 The CDC’s Division of Nutrition, Physical Activity, and Obesity provides physical activity strategies and resources for state and local programs to make healthy living easier for all Americans.